-Thailand is becoming a major transit country for the Rohingya people fleeing violence in Myanmar/Burma and trying to reach Malaysia.
+Over the past few years, Thailand has also been a major transit country for the Rohingya people fleeing violence in Myanmar/Burma and trying to reach Malaysia.